quadev-ltd/documentation/README.md

 ## Architecture:
 The architecture of our microservices is designed around the API Gateway pattern.
 This pattern acts as a single entry point for all client requests, offering optimized management and routing to various microservices.
 It enhances security and scalability in distributed systems.

-## Authentication:
+### Authentication:
 For secure authentication, we employ JWT (JSON Web Tokens) encrypted with RSA encryption mechanisms.
 This ensures a robust authentication process, critical for modern application security.

+### Security
+The API Gateway uses the JWT tokens to authenticate the requests without any need to interact with any other services.
+Internally, between microservices, TLS secured connections are used to provide a secure channel.
+TLS provides encryption for data in transit, ensuring that information exchanged between services remains confidential and tamper-proof.

-## Client Application:
+### Client Application:
 On the client side, we use a React Native application.
 React Native allows for building native apps using React, a popular JavaScript library.
 Our client app is integrated with Firebase, a platform developed by Google for creating mobile and web applications, which helps in managing data real-time, user authentication, and hosting.

-## Testing and CI/CD:
+### Testing and CI/CD:
 We are committed to best practices in software development.
 Our approach includes comprehensive testing at various levels - unit, integration, functional, and end-to-end.
 These tests are an integral part of our project pipelines, implemented using GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD).
 This ensures code quality and efficient delivery.

 ## Golang micro services stack